anomaly/prestans-docs/source/handlers.rst

 prestans also sends ``Prestans-Minification-Map`` header back containing a one to one map of the original attribute names it's minified counterpart.

-.. note:: Our Google Closure extensions provides a JSON REST Client, which can automatically unpack minified requests to fully formed prestans client side models.
+.. note:: Our Google Closure extensions provides a JSON REST Client, which can automatically unpack minified requests to fully formed Prestans client side models.

 Serving Binary Content
 ----------------------

-It's perfectly legitimate for your REST handler to return binary content. prestans provides a built in model to assign to your handler's ``VerbConfig``.
+It's perfectly legitimate for your REST handler to return binary content.
+Prestans provides a built in model to assign to your handler's ``VerbConfig``.

-Your handler must return an instance of ``prestans.types.BinaryContent``, and prestans will do what's right to deliver binary content.
+Your handler must return an instance of ``prestans.types.BinaryContent``, and Prestans will do what's right to deliver binary content.

 Instances of ``BinaryContent`` accept the following parameters:

 * ``mime_type``, the mime type of the file that you are sending back
-* ``file_name``, the filename that prestans is to send back in the HTTP header, this is what the browser thinks the name of the file is.
+* ``file_name``, the filename that Prestans is to send back in the HTTP header, this is what the browser thinks the name of the file is.
 File names can be generated by applications or they might have been stored as meta information when the file was uploaded by the user
-* ``as_attachment``, tells prestans if the file is to be delivered as an attachment (forces the user to save the file) or deliver it inline (generally opens in the browser).
+* ``as_attachment``, tells Prestans if the file is to be delivered as an attachment (forces the user to save the file) or deliver it inline (generally opens in the browser).
 * ``contents``, binary contents that you've read up from disk or generated.

 .. code-block:: python